xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/refqual.md

+Indicates the reference qualifier for the member.

 ## Signature

 ```typescript
 refqual?: boolean | undefined;
 ```

+## Remarks

+Boolean flag related to C++11 reference qualifiers (&amp;, &amp;&amp;) that specify whether member functions can be called on lvalue or rvalue objects.
+This affects method overload resolution and move semantics.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>